 Amazon Prime has been delivery groceries in Austin for two years, but it was somewhat limited in its offering, focusing mostly on dry goods.
-The big warehouse in North Austin that stores all the produces didn’t have the capacity to do fresh produce, raw meat and refrigerated goods.
+The big warehouse in North Austin didn’t have the capacity to do fresh produce, raw meat and refrigerated goods.

 That all changed today when Amazon announced its partnership with Sprouts Farmers Market (a grocery store, not a farmers market, I’ll note) to offer one- and two-hour grocery delivery in Austin.